VaultaFoundation/docs/native/07_node-operation/10_getting-started/20_configuration.md

 # Key=Value pairs in the form <public-key>=<provider-spec>
 # Where:
-#    <public-key>    	is a string form of a vaild EOSIO public key
+#    <public-key>    	is a string form of a vaild Vaulta public key
 #
 #    <provider-spec> 	is a string in the form <provider-type>:<data>
 #
 #    <provider-type> 	is KEY, KEOSD, or SE
 #
-#    KEY:<data>      	is a string form of a valid EOSIO private key which maps to the provided public key
+#    KEY:<data>      	is a string form of a valid Vaulta private key which maps to the provided public key
 #
 #    KEOSD:<data>    	is the URL where keosd is available and the approptiate wallet(s) are unlocked
 #